Thapki Pyar Ki 2: Development and casting

 Production of the series began in August 2021.

 When the second season was in pre-production, Jigyasa Singh who played Thapki in the first season, was then appearing in another Colors soap opera Shakti – Astitva Ke Ehsaas Ki as Heer Singh.
 Later when her character was killed off in August-end, she signed the second season of this series.
 Aakash Ahuja was cast as Purab Singhania and Jaya Bhattacharya was cast as Veena Singhania.
-Jigyasa Singh quit the show in February 2022 owing to health issues.
+Jigyasa Singh quit the show in February 2022 due to health issues.
 In February 2022, Prachi Bansal replaced Jigyasa Singh as Thapki.